microformats/php-mf2/README.md

 ### Changelog

+#### v0.1.18 (2013-06-05)

+* Fixed problems with isElementParsed, causing elements to be incorrectly parsed
+* Cleaned up some test files

 #### v0.1.17

 * Rewrote some PHP 5.4 array syntax which crept into 0.1.16 so php-mf2 still works on PHP 5.3